randsleadershipslack/documents-and-resources/code-of-conduct.md

 2. How the data will be used
 3. When and how the results will be shared with the channel

+**Consequence**: Survey posted without considering the above guidelines are considered Code of Conduct violations.

 ## Resolve Peacefully

 As a leadership community, we believe peer-to-peer discussions, feedback, and corrections can help build a stronger, safer, more informed, and more welcoming community.